robottheory/rt-midgard-test/docs/earnings.md

 LUVI_Increase = LUVI1 / LUVI0
 ```

+Note that LUVI_Increase:
-Note that if there is no price change then LUVI_Increase is exactly the GainRatio.
-It is
+* is exactly the GainRatio if there is no price change
-always greater than `1`.
+* always greater than `1`

 ## Price Shift Loss